censusreporter/census-table-metadata/README.md

 with data from the previous output of `process_sequences.py`.
 This provides complete metadata for every column of every table, including information about parent/child relationships with other columns.

+### taxonify.py ###

+Processes the `Table_Names_and_Subject_Areas` files generated earlier by `process_sequences`.
+It creates a new csv that adds custom taxonomy fields, the mapping for which is controlled by two dicts: `SUBJECT_AREA_TO_TOPICS` and `TABLE_NAME_TEXT_TO_TOPICS`.

+Use the -f arg to pass the filepath to a `Table_Names_and_Subject_Areas` file.

+`>> python taxonify.py -f generated_csv/file.csv`

+After running, you may want to look through the rows and edit as necessary.
+You can also use the -t arg to filter for tables within a topical area.

+`>> python taxonify.py -f generated_csv/file.csv -t poverty`

+This will generate a separate csv with only the tables that match the topic you're interested in.
+The Census `subject_area` field is a good starting point for getting a handle on the data available on specific subjects, but tables often touch on multiple themes, so this can be a useful exploratory tool.